georgefridrich/Node-Red-Docker/docker-custom/README.md

 docker push 657641368736.dkr.ecr.us-east-2.amazonaws.com/manila:node-red-build
 ```

-*AWS token must be valid to push to our secure repo.
-If your token expires use the following command on your AWS CLI enabled system:
+AWS token must be set on the docker server to push to our secure repo.
+If your token expires pr you don't have a token enter the following command on your AWS CLI enabled system:

 ```shell script
 aws ecr get-login --no-include-email